 - To use 21st century technology such as online tools, resources and expertise

 - To provide a framework for teachers from which they have autonomy to deploy their specialised skills and learning strategies, whilst ensuring a consistent approach to the use of models designed to support children in their understanding.

-At St James we work very closely with the newly designated maths hubs to help us teach the mastery of mathematics to our children.
+At The Atlas Federation we work very closely with the newly designated maths hubs to help us teach the mastery of mathematics to our children.